jrlevine/eaitesttools/README.md

 # Eaitesttools
 Tools for testing EAI compliance of mail software

-These are the software I used to for tests of EAI conformance.
+These are the software we used to for tests of EAI conformance.
 There is a web application to track and report test results, some scripts to do MSA, MTA, and MDA tests, and two scripts to extract results into Excel XLSX files or store them into Google Sheets spreadsheets.